rurban/libu8ident/c23++proposal.md

 5 What will this proposal not change?
 =====================================

-5.1 The validity of TR31 `XID_Start/XID_Continue` characters in
-identifiers.

-5.2 The validity of “extended”" characters in identifiers.
+# 5.1 The validity of “extended”" characters in identifiers.

 All current compilers allow characters outside the basic source character set directly in source today.